 There are hardly any ‘lone-wolf’ jobs in tech.
 A coder sitting in front of a computer screen alone in a dark basement is a thing of the past.
 Effective developers nowadays program code, play with big data, and collaborate daily with diverse teams of developers, product managers, marketers, and salespeople.
 Harvard Business Review finds that teams solve problems faster when they are more diverse.
-In order to think out of the box, we have to break out of our comfort zones and be able to communicate successfully with others.
+In order to think out of the box, we have to break out of our comfort zones and be team players to be able to communicate successfully with others.

 When discussing the automated workplace, Forbes stated that since machines can’t easily replicate humans’ ability to imagine, create, and dream, those with high creativity will be in greater demand in the future workplace.
 With all the new technology coming our way, companies will require new ways of thinking – making human creativity an important asset.
 AI might be the future of technology, but for now, it is creative humans who teach machines how to think.

-6. Growth Mindset
+10. Growth Mindset

 Originally coined by Stanford professor and motivation research pioneer Carol Dweck, people with a growth mindset believe their talents can be further developed through hard work and feedback.
 Companies with a growth mindset culture report more empowered, loyal, and innovative employees, while companies with a fixed mindset culture report employees taking shortcuts, deception, and other toxic practices.